NorthEdWAD/web-hub/project-08-arrow-functions/README.md

 - [ ] Updated your comment block
 - [ ] Rewritten each traditional function as a modern *arrow function*
-- [ ] Copied and emailed the web address of the repo that contains your work to your teacher
+- [ ] Used Google Form to submit web address of repo
 ---

 ## 🔗 **Resources**